 Medi-Cal is California’s Medicaid program.
-It provides free and low-cost medical programs to qualifying individuals, including addiction treatment services.
+It provides free and low-cost medical programs, such as addiction treatment services, to qualifying people.

-There are over 12 million Californians enrolled in Medi-Cal, which is about one in three California residents.
+Over 14 million Californians enrolled in Medi-Cal in 2023, which is about one in three California residents.

 About California Medicaid Plans

-Your Medi-Cal plan will vary depending on the county.
+Your Medi-Cal plan will vary depending on the county you live in, your financial situation, and the number of people in your household.

 Nearly all Medi-Cal plans are managed care plans, which means a person enrolled in Medicaid will have a primary physician that they’ll see for all health needs.